mono/SkiaSharp.Extended/README.md

 ## Building

 Each sub-directory has a solution file that can be opened in Visual Studio or built by MSBuild.
-All stripting and tasks are performed by MSBuild, so no external tooling is needed.
+All scripting and tasks are performed by MSBuild, so no external tooling is needed.

 There is a single PowerShell script that can be used to build the entire
 repository:

-    > .\build.ps1
+    PS > .\build.ps1

 The CI server just runs that single file and outputs all the packages, assemblies and test results.

 _NOTE: for macOS, you may need to [first install PowerShell][pwsh]._